 Use an Enzyme Cleaner:

-Enzyme-based cleaners are biological compounds that react with fats, oils and proteins.
+Enzyme-based cleaners, such as Urine Gone, are biological compounds that react with fats, oils and proteins.
 The enzymes break them down completely, getting rid of stains and smells.
 These cleaners are ideal for a pet household because they’re non-toxic and biodegradable.
 Since the process is biological, the cleaner does require time to fully break down the stain and can take up to a couple of days (depending on the cleaner), but it will completely remove the issue.

 Spray the cat urine stain and the area immediately surrounding the stain with the enzyme cleaner.
 If the urine was on hardwood or an area that shouldn’t get wet, there are also powdered enzyme cleaners that can work just as well.
 Let it sit for at least 20 minutes and follow the cleaner’s instructions for cleanup.
 Make sure to test a small area of your clothing, carpet or wood flooring first.